  Consider an outright ban on pointer arithmetic due to the error prone nature of pointer arithmetic.

  Avoid the common pitfalls of pointer arithmetic.
-For instance, in checking the end of an array, the following method can be used:
+For instance, in checking the end of an array, the following method can be used: [What are the common pitfalls?]

 int buf[INTBUFSIZE];